History and role

 Jurisdiction

-The jurisdiction of the High Court is largely conferred or systematised by statutes.
+The jurisdiction of the High Court is largely conferred or arranged into a system by statutes.
 In addition, however, the High Court has inherent common law jurisdiction.
 No other court within the New Zealand legal system has a non-statutory substantive jurisdiction.
 The existence of such inherent jurisdiction means there is never a vacuum in obtaining vindication of right according to law.

-The court has all the jurisdiction which it had on the introduction of the Senior Courts Act 2016 and its predecessor, the Judiciature Act 1908.
+The Court has all the jurisdiction which it had on the introduction of the Senior Courts Act 2016 and its predecessor, the Judicature Act 1908.
 It has all judicial jurisdiction which may be necessary to administer the laws of New Zealand.
-The court therefore has both the statutory jurisdiction and inherent jurisdiction which is necessary for it to undertake its supervisory function.
+The Court therefore has both the statutory jurisdiction and inherent jurisdiction which are necessary for it to undertake its supervisory function.

 The judges

-Following the establishment of the Supreme Court, the position of Chief High Court Judge was established.
-The Chief High Court Judge is ‘'responsible to the Chief Justice for ensuring the orderly and efficient conduct of the High Court's business''.
+After the Supreme Court was established as the final appeal court in New Zealand, the position of Chief High Court Judge was established.
+The role is ‘'responsible to the Chief Justice for ensuring the orderly and efficient conduct of the High Court's business''.

 Associate judges have a specialist civil jurisdiction and undertake a range of companies and insolvency work.
 They have extensive jurisdiction in interlocutory matters including summary judgment applications, and they have jurisdiction to assess damages.
 Associate judges were formerly known as masters of the High Court and appointed for fixed terms.
 From 20 May 2004, masters were renamed associate judges and secured permanent tenure.